rryanhydt/todo-app/README.md

-Ceate ToDo app using HTML CSS and JAVASCRIPT
+Create ToDo app using HTML CSS and JAVASCRIPT